YixingHuang/PnP-for-Field-of-View-Extension/README.md

  # Conventional reconstruction

- For data extrapolation and conventional image reconstruction, we have used the [CONRAD](https://github.com/akmaier/CONRAD) framework.
+ For data extrapolation and conventional image reconstruction, we have used the [CONRAD](https://github.com/akmaier/CONRAD) framework, which uses Java language.
 A preliminary version for the iterative reweighted total variation (wTV) is commited in the [weightedtv](https://github.com/akmaier/CONRAD/tree/master/src/edu/stanford/rsl/tutorial/weightedtv) folder.
+For Python users, you can also choose [PyCONRAD](https://github.com/theHamsta/pyconrad).
+A preliminar tutorial for installing CONRAD is [here](https://www5.cs.fau.de/conrad/tutorials/index.html).

 # Acknowledgement for reference repos
  - [U-Net](https://github.com/jakeret/tf_unet)